Building for Power Campaign Summary

 Example Chapter Campaigns

 - Where a public power entity already exists (on the cooperative, city, county, or state level), partner with Working Families Party, People’s Action, public power worker’s union (if it exists), EJ, and public power groups to pressure the overseeing government (state leg, county board, governor’s office, etc.) to modify the entity’s charter to mandate renewables and storage buildouts/stronger labor standards and direct public subsidies/public investment towards achieving those goals, i.e. allowing these smaller entities to transition their assets wholesale over a short period of time.
-Note: We do not recommend nationalization campaigns are not recommended at this time unless the chapter already has strong labor and caucus support in the relevant legislature.
+Note: We do not recommend nationalization campaigns unless the chapter already has strong labor and caucus support in the relevant legislature.
 This may be a potential area where rural chapters can be encouraged – the Inflation Reduction Act offers financial assistance to rural electric co-ops for transitioning to electrical energy.
 Since rural co-ops are already publicly owned, albeit with little democratic oversight, a pressure campaign to hold them accountable, especially with raising rates or paying off utility debt, could work.

 Green Social Housing